 Spread around the map are neutral creep camps, used by heroes to supplement their income.
 Neutral creeps are stationary and spawn every minute unless something is blocking that camp, be it other neutral creeps, heroes, or wards.
 Near the center of the map is a giant creep camp, holding the game's "boss", Roshan.
 Heroes can kill Roshan to obtain an item, Aegis of the Immortal, which will revive its when carrier upon death.
 Roshan also drops a powerful healing item (Cheese) after being killed thrice.

-Dota 2 also features differing levels of height, something carried over from its roots as a Warcraft III mod.
-Units on a lower level will not have vision of higher levels unless a friendly unit or an Observer Ward is on the higher level.
-Additionally, when attacking from a lower level, attacks have a 25% chance to miss.
+Dota 2 also features differing levels of terrain elevation, something carried over from its roots as a Warcraft III mod.
+Units on a lower level will not have vision of higher levels unless a friendly ground unit or an Observer Ward is on the higher level, or a friendly flying unit is nearby.
+Additionally, when attacking from a lower level, ranged attacks have a 25% chance to miss.

 Heroes spawn at the top-right (for the Dire) and bottom-left (for the Radiant) of the map, at special areas called Fountains.
 These areas are protected by an invulnerable super tower, the Fountain, and allows players to recover their health and mana, and to buy items.
 They serve as an area for heroes to shelter from the enemy, but they can still be killed if they are not careful.

-Runes are special power-ups found in 2 specific spots on the river in the middle of the map.
-A random rune will spawn at the start of the game, and at every 2 minutes, unless there is another unused rune in 1 of the spots.
-The rune will only spawn in 1 of the 2 spots.
+Runes are special power-ups found in 2 specific spots onthe map.
+Two runes will spawn at the start of the game - a bounty rune and random non-bounty rune, and at every 2 minutes existing runes will be replaced.
+Both runes will spawn at the same time for players to bottle or use.
 Any hero can pick up the rune and use it immediately, or store it in a Bottle for use later.
 Bottling a rune will also recharge all charges on a Bottle, and runes in a Bottle will be automatically activated 2 minutes after storing it.
-There are 5 types of runes, each giving a powerful bonus for a short period of time.
+There are 6 types of runes, each giving a powerful bonus for a short period of time.